aleksmilivojevic/Weather-and-roadwork-NYC/README.md

 The main pattern is that prior roadwork matters more than weather.
 Weather adds some signal, but the strongest predictors are the lagged roadwork features, especially whether a street had roadwork in recent summers.

-So the current project is more convincing as a persistence-style roadwork prediction problem than as a strong weather-only explanation.

 ## How to run

 The main workflow is: